 All projects must adhere to Section 106 of the National Historic Preservation Act of 1966, also known as 36 CFR 800.
 During the environmental review, all projects are evaluated for their potential impact on properties designated as historic, eligible for historic status, or located within a historic district.
 This evaluation process is commonly referred to as the Section 106 Review.

 Projects that may impact historic properties must be reviewed to guarantee that project plans will meet the Secretary of the Interior’s Standards for Rehabilitation and the California Historic Building Code.
-If necessary, HCIDLA will outline a set of conditions for the project proponent to follow, in addition to conducting a walkthrough at 50% and 100% completion to verify compliance.
+If necessary, LAHD will outline a set of conditions for the project proponent to follow, in addition to conducting a walkthrough at 50% and 100% completion to verify compliance.

 Estimated Review Time

 The complexity of each review may vary, depending on a project’s scope of work and the proposed project site’s existing environmental conditions.
-The following table contains an estimated review time for the most common projects undertaken by HCIDLA.
+The following table contains an estimated review time for the most common projects undertaken by LAHD.

 |Project Type||Numbers of Units||Estimated Review Time|